 - Clean the transducer face to remove any foreign material.
 Lightly roughen the transducer face with #100 sandpaper.
 Also, roughen the inside of the hull where the transducer is to be mounted. - 2.
-Clean the transducer face again. - 3.
 Warm the silicone sealant to 40°C before usage to soften it.
 Coat the transducer face and mounting location with silicone sealant.